 The fact that the US is by far the largest market, for most music publishers from the US, it should not be the only market.
 Except in some edge cases, US publishers should have sub-publishing agreements for other territories, maybe even be a direct affiliate in some of the foreign societies.

 Let’s sum it up.
 The main sources of ordinary revenue for music publishers are collecting societies, online services and direct contracts.

 In order to receive money from collecting organizations and online services, musical works must be registered or claimed.
 With very few exceptions, each collecting organization requires a separate registration.
 They do not magically exchange information.
 That means one has to register a work in each one of them, either directly or through sub-publishers.
 There is a Common Works Registration format that is universally used for batch registrations.
 There are several articles in the CWR section, which is arguably the best practical source of information on the subject.
 Also, we have several free CWR-related tools, as well as several commercial ones.

 When collecting organizations and online services send the royalty statements and money, most publishers take their fees and forward the rest to their clients.
 In order to do that, they must import the processing statements and create outgoing ones.
 If this is an original publisher, then the most complex situation is still very simple.
 But for administrators and sub-publishers, it is never simple.

 Sync Pitches and Sales

-In order to pitch a music for, let’s presume, a TV commercial, either a potential client must be able to search through your works or you must be able to send them a suggestion.
+In order to pitch music for, let’s presume, a TV commercial, either a potential client must be able to search through your works or you must be able to send them a suggestion.
 In either case, the restricted access to the work must be provided.
 In both cases, some of the CRM functionality should be included as well.

-Now, that we have established some minimal requirements for a software for music publishers, we can have a better look at what is offered, both by us, our clients and other vendors.
+Now, that we have established some minimal requirements for software for music publishers, we can have a better look at what is offered, both by us, our clients and other vendors.